100th Anniversary of the Independence of Albania: Literature, scholarship and the arts

-Out of Albania
+Outside Albania

 Embassies of Albania all around the world organized numerous activities to celebrate 100th Anniversary of the Independence of Albania such as exhibitions, concerts, prayers, diplomatic receptions, various ceremonies and round tables.
 In some cases events are organized not only by embassies of Albania but other institutions as well.
 The Leiden University Centre for Linguistics in Netherlands hosted two events on 9 and 10 November 2012: the screening of the film The Forgiveness of Blood and the public symposium "Albanian language and culture: 100 years of independence."

 In North Macedonia and Kosovo celebrations are organized by the official authorities.